 mefloquine, a medicine used to treat malaria

-certain medicines used to treat nervous system disorders such as adrenaline
+certain medicines used to treat allergic reactions and nervous system disorders, such

 Your doctor may need to check your condition more frequently.

 Your doctor or pharmacist have more information on medicines to be careful with or